 - Salt & Black Pepper, to taste

 - Add a drizzle of olive oil to a large skillet/pot over medium heat and add your lamb.
 Break up with a wooden spoon until it begins to brown, then season with salt & pepper.
 Continue to fry until completely browned and the liquid (if any) has disappeared.
 Pour into your baking dish and place to one side.

 - Add more oil as needed to the skillet/pot then add your onion, celery and carrot.
 Fry until they begin to soften and brown, then add your garlic.
 Fry for a minute longer, then stir in 2 tbsp tomato puree.
 Deglaze with 1/2cup / 125ml wine and allow to reduce for a few mins.
 Add back in your lamb and stir to combine.

-- Pour in 2.5 cups / 375ml Beef stock then add 2 tbsp Worcestershire sauce, 2 tbsp gravy granules, 2 bay leaves, 1 tsp rosemary, 1/2 tsp thyme and salt & pepper to taste.
+- Pour in 2.5 cups / 625ml Beef stock then add 2 tbsp Worcestershire sauce, 2 tbsp gravy granules, 2 bay leaves, 1 tsp rosemary, 1/2 tsp thyme and salt & pepper to taste.
 Allow to simmer for 35-45mins or until thickened.

 - Meanwhile, boil your potatoes in salted water until knife tender.
 Drain and mash in 4 tbsp butter.
 Once lump free, stir in 1/2 cup / 125ml cream and season to taste with nutmeg, salt and pepper.